RTradeLtd/Temporal/README.md

 * STORJ (planned)
 * SIA (planned)

+# Hosted API Early Access

+We have an early access alpha of our hosted API for the public IPFS network, should you wish to test it please contact me at postables@rtradetechnologies.com

 # Hosted API

 One of the main features of temporal we offer is hosted access to all the tools, and benefits that come with temporal, without having to run any of the services yourself.